Nortriptyline for ADHD

 Trade names are Nortrilen (EU, CH), Aventyl (USA, CDN), Pamelor (USA)

 Nortrilen was withdrawn from the German market in 2017 and since then has only been available (at a higher price) from other European countries.
-According to reports from individual patients, the Nortrilen re-imported from Holland does not work as well as the one previously available in Germany.
+According to reports from individual persons with ADHD, the Nortrilen re-imported from the Netherlands does not work as well as the one previously available in Germany.

 Nortriptyline has a predominantly noradrenergic effect as a noradrenaline reuptake inhibitor.1